mikeal/hashless/README.md

 create new cryptographic protocols with variable hash functions.

-Upon consideration, you'll notice that upgrading to new hash functions is much more practical given this split between the encoding of the source data (byte arrays) and the proof encoding.
+Upon consideration, you'll notice that upgrading to new hash functions is much more practical given this split between the encoding of the source data (concatenated byte vector) and the proof encoding.
 The reference implementation here is entirely in blake3 for some very JavaScript hash function implementation specific problems we've got going on in The Web right now.